 Hey, It's That Guy!: Lieutenant Santino is Admiral Motti, aka the Guy Who Gets Choked by Darth Vader.

-That's Nancy Cartwright as the shoe that Judge Doom destroys to show how the Dip works.
+That's Nancy Cartwright (Bart Simpson, Ralph Wiggum, Nelson Muntz, Kearney Zzyzwicz, and Maggie Simpson) as the shoe that Judge Doom destroys to show how the Dip works.

 Mae Questel returned to voice Betty Boop — almost fifty years after the character was retired.

-Charles Fleischer, who didn't have many popular roles outside of this film (he was Dweeb, the dim-witted diplodocus, in We're Back!), managed double duty as both Roger and Benny the cab!
+Charles Fleischer, who didn't have many popular roles outside of this film (he was Dweeb, the dim-witted Parasaurolophus, in We're Back!), managed double duty as both Roger and Benny the cab!
 He's also Greasy and Psycho, two of the weasels.
+(He would have a role in Robert Zemeckis' next movie, Back to the Future Part II.)

 The weasel Wheezy is June Foray.
 She's also Lena Hyena.